rmolinari/thesis_1999/1999_thesis.typ

 ]

 The rest of the verification follows just as in #chapRef(2).
-The arguments are somewhat simpler, as we have only a one-dimensional cycle-structure to worry about.
+The arguments are somewhat simpler, as we have only a one-dimensional cycle structure to worry about.
 #lemma[
     Some (leftmost) successor of $alpha$ is accessible infinitely often.
     <lemma4.7>